So it doesn’t drain your iPad or iPhone’s battery, the JAM Plus only passes audio through the built-in headphone jack when the LED turns green.

-The Sennheiser mobile recording products can be converted from Lightning to USB-C using the Anker Lightning-to-USB-C adapter: https://apogeedigital.com/blog/the-ambeo-smart-headset-from-apogee-and-sennheiser-now-connects-to-mac-and-ipad-pro-using-the-new-anker-usb-c-to-lightning-audio-adapter
+The Sennheiser AMBEO Smart Headset can be converted from Lightning to USB-C using the Anker Lightning-to-USB-C adapter.
+Not only does this work in the USB-C iPad’s, but it also works on Macs (with limitations):

 Note: The Maestro and AMBEO iOS apps will not be able to communicate with the Sennheiser microphones even withe the Anker adapter due to the lack of MFi through USB-C instead of Lightning.
 However generic recording does work according to our tests.

 Other Sennheiser Lightning devices – Not Compatible – ClipMic Digital, MKE-2 Digital, MKE-4 Digital:

 These Sennheiser mobile recording products do not work on the USB-C iPads even when connected through the Anker Lightning-to-USB-C adapter.
 (It also does not work on Macs with USB-C. Only the AMBEO works on Macs through the Anker adapter).